fpv-iplab/EASG/README.md

 ## Overview
 This repository provides the following components:
- * The Ego-EASG dataset, containing graph annotations, frames and object groundings: [Download](INSERT_LINK)
+ * The Ego-EASG dataset, containing graph annotations with object groundings and PRE, PNR, POST frames: [Download](https://iplab.dmi.unict.it/sharing/EASG/EASG.zip)
  * Code to prepare the dataset for the annotation procedure
  * Code for the EASG Annotation Tool
  * Code for the EASG Generation baseline